 In the beer production industries, technical brewers are senior-level professionals who through their managerial and technical knowledge, oversee, manage and maintain the brewing process and equipment.
 Such experts should be adept in concepts related to biochemistry, microbiology, etc.

-A marine biologist is the one who studies marine life and identifies the causes disrupting the same.
-With various microorganisms like fungi, bacteria, algae forming an essential part of marine life, these professionals examine the physiological and behavioural process of various marine species and can also work on taxonomy and fossil microbiology.
+A marine biologist is one who studies marine life and identifies the causes disrupting the same.
+With various microorganisms like fungi, bacteria, algae forming an essential part of marine life, these professionals examine the physiological and behavioural processes of various marine species and can also work on taxonomy and fossil microbiology.

 Working in hospitals, clinics, laboratories, and research institutes, clinical scientists strive to use their knowledge in the field of medicine and biomedical research, that help the growth of living organisms, along with developing various medications and treatments for it.
 To know more, explore our exclusive guide on How to Become a Scientist!

 Normally working in the laboratories, a biomedical scientist collaborates with healthcare professionals such as doctors or pharmacists to diagnose and manage various diseases, through a collection of various fluids, biopsies, and other samples.

 The scope of microbiology is also visible in Forensic Sciences.
 These professionals apply analytical and scientific knowledge and techniques to inspect the evidence from the crime scenes and prepare a legal statement for the court cases.
 They are mostly involved in either laboratory analysis or crime scene investigations.